dyne/Zenroom/lib/niwi/docs/2025-1992-implementation-checklist.md

   and revalidates the relation before returning success.
 Full paper-level Ligero body extraction remains open only for the broader parameterized layout above.
-- Current PBSch Cmt has a Pedersen-backed `CMT1` private opening envelope and a versioned `CMT2` public Fiat-Shamir opening proof.
-Lua RPBSch production helpers require valid `C` and `S` CMT2 proofs, and the native RPBSch relation verifies the underlying `C` and `S` openings.
-The Cmt construction is still not the paper's final Fischlin/Pas-style straight-line extractable Cmt.
+- Current PBSch Cmt has a Pedersen-backed historical `CMT1` private opening envelope, a deprecated `CMT2` public Fiat-Shamir opening proof, and the production `CMT3` Fischlin-style profile used by RPBSch helpers.
+Lua RPBSch production helpers require valid `C` and `S` CMT3 proofs, and the native RPBSch relation verifies the underlying `C` and `S` openings.
+The Cmt construction remains a profiled implementation until its straight-line extractability is fully traced to `2025-1992.pdf` Def.
+17 and secondary sources.
 - Current RPBSch has native branch relations, statement binding, a private OR selector relation, and checked `LZK0`.
-Final paper claims remain gated by finishing the paper-exact Cmt profile.
+Final paper-exact claims remain gated by the coherence review in `2025-1992-coherence-review.md`.
 - BIP340 is the strongest covered dependency: official vectors cover the SECP and zkcc paths, valid official vectors run through NIWI prove/verify/extract, and production BIP340 proofs now verify an embedded Longfellow/Ligero proof